 See a list of Advertising and Marketing Programs by Clicking Here!

-Marketing & Advertising Degrees
+Best Marketing & Advertising Degrees

 A degree in marketing prepares individuals with the skills necessary to identify trends, understand human behavior, and to move products from producers to consumers by creating demand.
 An education in marketing requires individuals to understand human behavior and to influence their desires.
 Programs in marketing begin at the associate level and end at the doctoral.
 The average degree obtained is a master's degree, which usually allows for entry level positions.
 Bachelor's degrees in marketing are usually shunned in favor of business administration degrees with a focus on marketing.

-Difference Between Advertising and Marketing?
+What is the Difference Between Advertising and Marketing?

 What is Marketing?
 Marketing is the broad-based discipline in business that includes creating, planning, and executing plans to conjoin sellers of a product or service with customers in a mutually beneficial exchange.